-Fort St. John, British Columbia, Canada is located on the banks of North America's longest river system (the Mackenzie-Peace Rivers), as well as, on the historical driving route known as the Alaska Highway.
-The community of Fort St. John is a commercial and industrial centre for the region.
+Fort St. John adventures, attractions, accommodations and sigtseeing opportunities in BC Canada.
+Fort Saint John is located on the banks of North America's longest river system (the Mackenzie-Peace Rivers), as well as, it is one of the communities on the historical roadtripping route known as the Alaska Highway.
+To some of us it is referred to as the "Highway of Motorhomes"., but that is another story.
+However, it still tells you a lot about the scenery.
+This is good news for travelers as the community of Fort St. John is a commercial and industrial centre for the northern region.

-Travel services and amenities important to travelers in and around Fort St. John British Columbia includes accommodations (fly in fishing lodges, outfitter camps, motels, bed and breakfasts, vacation homes, resorts, cottages, cabins), campgrounds, tours, guides, restaurants, laundromat, coffee shops, grocery stores, pubs, liquor stores, gas stations, gift stores, big box stores, and transportation services including taxi, bus, marina, floatplanes and the Fort St. John Regional Airport.
+The Fort St. John places to stay in and around the area includes accommodations like fly in fishing lodges, outfitter camps, motels, bed and breakfasts, vacation homes, resorts, cottages, cabins, campgrounds.
+Fly fishing is big in these woods so ther are some fishing tours and guides servicing Northern BC.
+Then in the community of Fort St. John there are services including , restaurants, laundromat, coffee shops, grocery stores, pubs, liquor stores, gas stations, gift stores, big box stores, and transportation services including taxi, bus, marina, floatplanes and the Fort St. John Regional Airport.